Konamiman/Nestor80/docs/LanguageReference.md

 ld a,34 ;Regular code again
 ```

-The entire line where the closing delimiter will be considered as part of the comment and thus ignored:
+The entire line where the closing delimiter is found will be considered as part of the comment and thus ignored:

 ```
 .COMMENT *